 - 2.2 Identify Internal FOSS Compliance Role(s). - Assign individual(s) responsible for managing internal FOSS compliance.
-The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - o Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - Escalation path is available for resolution of FOSS compliance issues.
+The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - o Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.

-2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
-2.2.2 Identify source of legal expertise available to FOSS Compliance role(s) which could be internal or external.
-2.2.3 A documented procedure exists that assigns internal responsibilities for FOSS compliance.
-2.2.4 A documented procedure exists for handling review and remediation of non-compliant cases.
+- 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
+2.2.2 Identify source of Identification of legal expertise available to FOSS Compliance role(s) which could be internal or external. - □ 2.2.3 A documented procedure exists-that assigns internal responsibilities for FOSS compliance. - □ 2.2.4 A documented procedure exists-for handling the review and remediation of non-compliant cases.